matsumotory/mod_fileownercheck/README.md

 # mod_fileownercheck

-mod_fileownercheck check between owner of opened r->filename and that of current r->filename at output filter phase.
-This module resolve TOCTOU with FollowSymlinks.
+mod_fileownercheck checks between owner of opened r->filename and that of current r->filename at output filter phase.
+This module resolves TOCTOU with FollowSymlinks and checks a permission of static contensts on VirtualHost.

 ref.
 [Apache does not honor -FollowSymlinks due to TOCTOU](https://bugs.launchpad.net/ubuntu/+source/apache2/+bug/811428)